Skip to content

 Centaurus is one of the largest constellations in the sky.
 It represents the centaur, the half man, half horse creature in Greek mythology.
 Sources tend to differ on which centaur the constellation represents, but usually it is taken to be Chiron, who mentored the Greek heroes Hercules, Peleus, Achilles, Theseus and Perseus.

-Centaurus contains two of the top ten brightest stars in the sky: Alpha Centauri and Beta Centauri.
-It is also home to Centaurus A, one of the brightest galaxies in the night sky, and to the globular cluster Omega Centauri.
-The famous Blue Planetary Nebula, also known as the Southerner, and the Boomerang Nebula are also located in Centaurus.
+The constellation hosts many notable deep sky objects, among them Centaurus A, one of the brightest galaxies in the night sky, and the globular cluster Omega Centauri.
+The famous Blue Planetary Nebula, also known as the Southerner, and the protoplanetary Boomerang Nebula are also located in Centaurus.

 Facts, location and map